Linutronix/TSN-Testbench/Documentation/test.rst

 three times the given PROFINET cycle.
 Thus, the worst case round trip time is a good indicator whether the simulation works or not.

 In order to perform test runs two machines are required.
 They need to be connected via Ethernet.
+The link speed can be 100Mbit/s, 1Gbit/s or even higher.
 Before the reference and mirror application are started the network interface needs to configured.
 Furthermore, PTP has to be used.

 Example for Intel CML with i225: